SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     keyword ::= '__FILE__'
     keyword ::= '__LINE__'

+..
+NOTE: The LangRef is out of date for keywords.
+The list of current keywords
+	is defined in the file: swift/inclue/swift/Parse/Tokens.def

-*Keywords used in declarations and types*:
+*Keywords used in declarations*:

 ``class``
 ``deinit``